reduxjs/redux-thunk/README.md

 // such as an API call, or a router transition?

 // Meet thunks.
-// A thunk is a function that returns a function.
+// A thunk in this context is a function that can be dispatched to perform async
+// activity and can dispatch actions and read state.
+This is an action creator
-// This is a thunk.
+// that returns a thunk.
 function makeASandwichWithSecretSauce(forPerson) {

   // Invert control!